 Resources | AOPP Portal User Guide

-Prove Wallet Ownership with Trezor and the AOPP Portal
+Prove Wallet Ownership with Trezor

-Regulatory changes require exchanges in some jurisdictions (like Switzerland and the EU) to verify their customers' wallet ownership in specific situations.
+Regulatory changes require exchanges in some jurisdictions, like Switzerland and the EU, to verify their customers' wallet ownership in specific situations.
 Non-compliance with these regulations could lead to hefty fines or even the permanent closure of the exchange.

 However, proving ownership over a wallet address via the AOPP Portal is quick and straightforward.
 Below, we explain how to do this with a Trezor.